noruzzamanrubel/autocomplete-woocommerce-order-status/README.txt

  Yes, it's completely free.

 == Changelog ==

+= 1.4.6 =
+Update: Added support for WooCommerce 9.1.4, ensuring compatibility with the latest features and enhancements in the e-commerce platform.
+Update: Improved compatibility with WordPress 6.6.1, guaranteeing smooth operation and stability within the WordPress ecosystem.

 = 1.4.5 =
 Update: Added support for WooCommerce 8.9.1, ensuring compatibility with the latest features and enhancements in the e-commerce platform.